How to Clean Faucet Head: Everything You Need to Know

 In most cases, you only need to clean a faucet head whenever your spout is not running water properly.

 However, we recommend more routine maintenance once every few months.
-This schedule ensures a more consistent water flow against any hard water deposits.
+This schedule ensures a more consistent water flow against any stubborn water deposits.

 The process will take about an hour or less, and you can fill your hands or dishes with cleansing water.